kubernetes/community/contributors/design-proposals/storage/svcacct-token-volume-source.md

   ExpirationSeconds int64
   // Path is the relative path of the file to project the token into.
   Path string
-  // IsContainerLevel determines if the token should include information about
+  // If true, the token this volume contains would include informations about
-  // which container the request comes from.
+  // which container the token will mount on.
   IsContainerLevel bool
 }
 ```